11 Biggest Content Marketing Mistakes I See People Make (Yes, Even You!)

 [Via Grow and Convert]

-Mistake #4: You don’t understand your audience (see mistake #3) so your content is not helpful to them
+Content marketing mistake #4: You don’t understand your audience (see mistake #3) so your content is not helpful to them

 According to a 2015 study by IBM, 63% of customers don’t feel understood by the brands they love.
 The study further went on to explain the massive gap between what businesses perceive about their consumers and what their customers actually want.